 Community Shred Days

-POSTED IN ARTICLES ON THURSDAY, JUNE 10, 2021
+POSTED IN ARTICLES ON THURSDAY, OCTOBER 7, 2021

 The shredded material is recycled into commercial-grade paper products.
-Since the first Community Shred Day in 2009, the events are estimated to have saved more than 9,200 trees and 1,600 cubic yards of landfill space.
+Since Veridian’s first Community Shred Day in 2009, the events have shredded 1.2 million pounds of documents, saving an estimated 9,800 trees and 1,700 cubic yards of landfill space.

 Veridian will host another series of Community Shred Days in Ankeny, Cedar Rapids, Iowa City, Omaha and Waterloo in the spring.
 Dates and other details for those events will be available at veridiancu.org/shred.